 This type of watermelon is usually referred to as an ‘icebox watermelon’ because you can keep them in the icebox and is enough for one to two people.
-Watermelons from this category usually only reach five to fifteen pounds.
+Watermelons from this category usually only reach 5 to 15 pounds.

 How to Plant Watermelon

-You should plant watermelons when the soil has reached at least 70 degrees Fahrenheit.
-If you live where you have a shorter growing season, it would be a good idea to start your seeds indoors.
+You should plant watermelons when the soil has reached at least 70°F. If you live where you have a shorter growing season, it’s a good idea to start your seeds indoors.
 However, directly sowing them is recommended as it will give you the best watermelon harvest.

-To begin, you’ll need to cover the area you’re planning on planting your watermelons with black plastic a month before planting.
-This will attract sunlight and warm the soil.
+To begin, you’ll need to cover the area you’re planning on planting your watermelons with black plastic a month before you’re ready to start digging.
+This will intensify the sunlight and warm the soil.

-When your seeds are sown, you’ll need to place them on a heat mat, under grow lights, and near a south facing the window.
-The goal is to keep the seeds at 80 degrees Fahrenheit.
+Once your seeds are sown, you’ll need to place them on a heat mat, under grow lights, and near a south-facing the window.
+The goal is to keep the seeds at 80°F.

 Growing Watermelons as Lawn Cover